 During the audit interview process, the Human Resources staff member was asked if the agency considers prior incidents of sexual harassment when determining whether to hire or promote anyone and to enlist services of any contractors.
-The H.R. staff member stated that she does consider those prior incidents when reviewing employee evaluations and new hire applications.
+The H.R. staff member stated that yes, the facility does consider those prior incidents when reviewing employee evaluations and new hire applications.